JimChr-R4GN4R/picoCTF-writeups/2019/Cryptography/Mr-Worldwide (200 points)/README.md

 A from Alexandria

-So we have KODIAKALASKA, but if we read message text,we see that he uses a '_' , so let's add it to it's right place.
+So we have KODIAKALASKA, but if we read message text,we see that it has a '_' , so let's add it to it's right place.
 So we have KODIAK_ALASKA !